andrewjahn/AndysBrainBook/docs/ASL/04_fASL_GUI.rst

   To keep everything in order, if you do have to remove a regressor, we recommend clearing everything and starting over.
 This will keep the regressors in the correct order for specifying the contrast weights, which we will now review.

-Click on ``Load Design Matrix`` and select the NBack_Matrix you just created. fASL will display a figure showing the matrix you just created; take a look to make sure it looks right, and then close the figure.
+Click on ``Load Design Matrix`` and select the NBack_Matrix you just created. fASL will display a figure showing the matrix you just created; make sure it looks right, and then close the figure.

 In the ``Contrasts of Interest (matrix)`` field, type the following: